learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-07/APIs/README.md

 ![Web APIs](https://s3.amazonaws.com/after-school-assets/API.png)
 Think about how many cool apps there are out there: Instagram, Yelp, Yumly, Foursquare, Spotify (etc).
 There are a million; too many to list.
 All of these apps have a way for you to sign up and interact with the application.
 With Instagram, you can upload photos, search hashtags, and look at all the photos tagged in a specific location.

 In the same way that you can interact with an application, a program can as well.
 API stands for "Application Programming Interface".
 In a nutshell, an API is a set of instructions that allows developers to change and control existing web applications.
 It's a way for the developers of existing applications to allow other people to get their data in a controlled way.
-For example, the facebook API has a specific function that allows developers to integrate posting to a facebook wall.
+For example, the Facebook API has a specific function that allows developers to integrate posting to a Facebook wall.
 The Twitter API has a function that allows developers to display all of a user's tweets.

 ###Lesson Plan
 + We're going to use the Giphy API for this project.
 Let's create a file called `giphy.rb` in our development directory.